Our approach: Teaching (with) Writing

 WI Faculty Retreat

-Faculty may apply to participate in an immersive three-day faculty development experience at the Omni Mount Washington Hotel (in early June) followed by several follow-on meetings in the ensuing academic year.
-Upon completion of the program, members receive an official certificate that can be used in the member's professional portfolio, and public recognition as core members of the WAC Faculty Network.
-The application period normally runs February to April (announced in the Writing Program Newsletter and on the UWP's Events page).
-Click HERE for information on applying.
-This experience is made possible in part through the generosity of the Dey Family Fund.
+Faculty may apply to participate in an immersive multi-day faculty development experience offsite, followed by several follow-on meetings in the ensuing academic year.
+Upon completion of the program, members receive an official completion certificate of the program that can be used in the member's professional portfolio, and public recognition as core members of the WAC Faculty Network.
+For more details, see our WI Faculty Retreat page.

 Department and program workshops and consultation